lawyermonthly 1100x100 oct2024eb sj lawyermonthly 800x90 nakajima

 How Can Attorneys Connect With Medical Experts?

-In this article we hear from Tracy Liberatore, founder of Med Legal Pro LLC – a firm that assists legal counsel looking for expert input in medical cases.
+We hear from Tracy Liberatore, founder of Med Legal Pro LLC – a firm that assists legal counsel looking for expert input in medical cases.

 Below, Tracy shares details of her work in the legal sector and the niche the firm was established to fill.
 We also hear from Michael Jonathan Clark, an ENT expert with Med Legal Pro, who gives us some insight into what his work entails.